 Critical Reviews: Over the course of the semester, each student will prepare a total of three critical reviews.
-These consist of short critical essays concerning the current session's readings, and should be no more than 2-3 double-spaced pages in length.
+These consist of short critical essays concerning the current week's readings, and should be no more than 2-3 double-spaced pages in length.
 Critical review guidelines will be handed out separately.
 We will work out the schedule for each student's reviews during the first class meeting.
-Students should email their reviews to me (as a Word attachment) by no later than 5 pm on the day preceding the class session dealing with the readings they have been assigned to cover.
+Students should submit their reviews on Quercus by no later than 5 pm on the day preceding the class session dealing with the readings they have been assigned to cover.
 (30%)

 Presenting and Leading Discussions: Over the course of the semester, each student will lead 2 discussions on the assigned readings.
-Starting from session 2, the student will start the class by presenting a critical assessment of the assigned readings (of no more than 10 minutes) and leading a discussion on those readings (for approximately 30 minutes).
+Starting from week 2, the student will follow my overview by presenting a critical assessment of the assigned readings (of no more than 10 minutes) and leading a discussion on those readings (for approximately 30 minutes).
 We will work out the schedule for each student's presentations during the first class meeting.
-Please note that, depending on class enrollment, you may be working with another student on a given session's presentation.
-Discussion leaders should forward to me a list of at least 5 discussion questions (as a Word attachment) by no later than 5 pm on the day preceding the class session dealing with the readings they have been assigned to cover.
+Please note that, depending on class enrollment, you may be working with another student on a given week's presentation.
+Discussion leaders should submit a list of at least 5 discussion questions on Quercus by no later than 5 pm on the day preceding the class session dealing with the readings they have been assigned to cover.
 (20%)

 Final Research Paper or Proposal: The course's core requirement is the preparation of an original research paper or research proposal (of no more than 15-20 double-spaced pages).
 The paper should define a research question, review the existing literature, and either: a) analyze appropriate data and present the findings and their implications, or b) propose a detailed justification and strategy for conducting an original empirical research project.
 Students are encouraged to use this project to develop a conference paper, dissertation prospectus, or journal article.
 More detailed guidelines will be provided separately.
-A 3-4 page proposal is due by email (as a Word attachment) before session 6 on May 19th.
+A 3-4 page proposal is due on Quercus before week 6 on February 15th.
 Penultimate drafts of the final paper will be presented in a 12-15 minute oral presentation (5%) during the final session of the semester, when students will have the opportunity to receive feedback from their peers.
-The final paper will be due by email (as a Word attachment) following our 12th session on a date that is TBA (35%).
+The final paper will be due on Quercus on a date following week 12 that is to be announced (35%).